shemgp/nag/README.md

 ```

+All that's left for you to do is include the required js files and initialise the validator on the form.

 **Note** This requires parsley-remote to be loaded before Parsley

 **Note** If no `$kernel_key` is defined the validation rule will be ignored in the front-end

 #### Custom routing